The Mysterious Benedict Society

 The Mysterious Benedict Society is a quartet of children's books by Trenton Lee Stewart chronicling the adventures of four children, initially gathered together by the eccentric Mr. Benedict.
 The first children's novels written by Stewart, each of the first three books were published annually from 2007 to 2009, with the fourth installment following a decade later.
-A prequel novel detailing the backstory of Nicholas Benedict was released in 2012.
+A companion book was released in 2011, and a prequel novel detailing the backstory of Mr. Benedict was released in 2012, called The Extraordinary Education of Nicholas Benedict.

 Series overview

 The Mysterious Benedict Society

 Four young children, who are each gifted in different areas, are bound by a common factor: they are either orphans or unwanted by their parents.
 The children become involved with the strange Nicholas Benedict and his guild of assistants who are trying to stop Benedict's twin, Ledroptha Curtain, from taking over the world via brainwashing.
-The children team up against the villain and his evil assistants, the Ten Men.
+The children must enroll in Curtain’s school to be able to defeat him and his minions -the Ten Men- from the inside.
+During this perilous adventure, these four friends must learn to rely on one another, and think further outside the box than they ever have before.